Storing Items In My Attic; Is That Safe?

-- Heat can damage memorabilia like photographs, collectibles like baseball cards and keepsakes like scrapbooks—or anything else made from paper.
+- Heat can damage memorabilia like photographs.
+It can also damage collectibles like baseball cards and keepsakes like scrapbooks - or anything else made from paper.
 Find a cooler place in your house to store cherished papers so they won’t yellow, fade and decay.

 - Heat also can melt cheap or old plastics, even in a well-ventilated attic.
 The attic is not a good place to store paint or varnish.

-- Cover everything you store in the attic, either by enclosing it in a box or wrapping it in a tarp.
+- Cover everything you store in the attic, either by enclosing it in a storage bin or wrapping it in a tarp.
 This goes for bulky objects, too, like artificial Christmas trees, which you should protect from the elements.

 - Attics attract bugs.
-The occasional critter—a mouse or even a bird, for example—might even find its way into the attic through a tiny opening in the roof.
+The occasional critter - a mouse or even a bird, for example - might find its way into the attic through a tiny opening in the roof.
 They’ll claw, chew and peck at your possessions until they’re shredded.
 That’s another reason to keep them enclosed or at least covered up.

 - If you live in an area that freezes during the winter, consider the damage a cold attic can cause.
 Hot-and-cold cycles can cause products to delaminate, discolor, harden and become brittle.